 Cinema and viewing, especially late night semi-conscious viewing, is just like that!

 And in watching the characters throwing themselves into the path of the spider, positioning themselves so they can struggle gamely with it (since it clearly can't move on its own) you feel unmoored from the limits of narrative and into the 4th wall freedom of post-modern awareness.

 Above is another cool shot of some people sleeping.
 Doesn't it just make you want to sack out on a cold night like this?
 And of course, Helen.
 She sleeps like a champ:

 I like that too, and I like that there's no exterior footage in CAT WOMEN.
 There are no daytime shots, mismatched day-for-night driving scenes that go on for two reels; no sense of grass or earthy values.
-It's soothing to my Swedish blood to imagine a world where the sun never comes up and the planet is populated only by cat girls who--for all their guile--are so much more sympathetic than the brain-dead Tufts or the suspicious, reptilian Victor Jory who never doubts his own moral rightness as he punches out women right and left (he'd be a great candidate for Summers' Isle)--or the nakedly greedy and self-serving Walt (Douglas Fowley) or the blank-as-candy Doug (William Phillips), who somehow earns the love of Lambda, ah sweet Lambda (Susan Morrow).
+It's soothing to my Swedish blood to imagine a world where the sun never comes up and the planet is populated only by cat girls who--for all their guile--are much more sympathetic than the brain-dead Tufts or the reptilian Victor Jory who never doubts his own moral rightness as he punches out women right and left (he'd be a great candidate for Summers' Isle)--or the nakedly greedy and self-serving Walt (Douglas Fowley) or the blank-as-candy Doug (William Phillips), who somehow earns the love of Lambda, ah sweet Lambda (Susan Morrow).